cambiatus/cambiatus.github.io/onboarding.md

 **Now what really means Cambiatus?**

-In Spanish “Cambia” is the word used to express “Change”.
+In Spanish “Cambio” or "Cambiar" is the word used to express “Change”.
 Cambiatus refers to a change in our mindset, a change in the way we understand money, organizations and collaboration.

 When people start using Cambiatus methodologies and tools, something changes inside them, they get it!